Top 5 4th Quarter Trades of In - GuruFocus.com

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-In terms of valuation, JPMorgan Equity Premium Income ETF has a price-earnings ratio of 23.47 and a price-book ratio of 4.42.
+In terms of valuation, iShares Core S&P 500 ETF has a price-earnings ratio of 20.15 and a price-book ratio of 3.80.

-The guru sold out of their 20,384-share investment in ARCA:UUP.
-Previously, the stock had a 0.48% weight in the equity portfolio.
-Shares traded for an average price of $28.91 during the quarter.
+The guru sold out of their 90,588-share investment in ARCA:SPY.
+Previously, the stock had a 2.2% weight in the equity portfolio.
+Shares traded for an average price of $382.87 during the quarter.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.